How to Stop a Dog from Chewing Everything in Sight

 However, when your best friend directs their chewing urges to any object they can find around the house, destructive chewing becomes a problem.
 Read these tips on how to stop a dog from chewing everything in sight.

 Because dogs use their mouths to discover their surroundings, keep valuables and personal belongings where your pup can't reach them.
 If you're new to having a furry family member, this will become second nature over time.
 For example, a closed drawer is a safer location for storing the TV remote than the coffee table, and the floor isn't the best spot for the laundry basket (especially with all those alluring socks!).

 Be mindful that dogs' sense of smell is anywhere from 1,000 to 10,000 times better than ours, according to Veterinary Centers of America Inc. So whether it's your new leather loafers, a child's toy, or even a candy dish, take a moment to consider where you place items that may be tempting to your dog.

 Give Your Dog Chew Toys

-Though you can’t completely stop your dog from chewing, you can encourage positive chewing habits by offering them chew toys.
-Nylabone creates all kinds of chew toys in tasty flavors, appealing textures, and fun shapes to ensure the proper chewing outlets are ultra-enticing!
+Though you can't completely stop your dog from chewing, you can encourage positive chewing habits by offering them chew toys.
+Nylabone creates all kinds of chew toys in appealing textures, tasty flavors, and cute shapes to ensure the proper chewing outlets are ultra-enticing and fun.

 Only provide your dog chew toys or other pet-specific products intended for chewing.
 While you may think sacrificing your old pair of sneakers is a thrifty chew, it will only confuse your dog; after all, how can they decipher between shoes that are acceptable to chew and those that are off limits?